The 2021 grant application process is open! Deadline to apply is 7 pm Sept. 30

 - Do not use Previous Page or Next Page in the online application.
 You will lose your work!
 At the bottom of the far left column is the SAVE icon.
 Saving your work on that page will automatically advance you to the next page.
 You are able to return to make edits before your final submittal.

 - Be clear.
 If you can be concise, do so.
 If not, use all the words you need but be clear!

 - Be realistic.
 The committee favors rational and thoughtful approaches to enhance learning.
 If they don’t believe you can do it, they will hesitate to make the investment.
 Our reviewers appreciate proposals that enrich the educational experience of Wylie ISD students, but are possible within the existing framework that already is present within the various building and personnel limitations.
 Let them know that you have done your homework and that what you are proposing is really possible.

 - Be grammatically correct.
 Poor grammar and misspelling discredit your request.
 Quality of application matters, as does the creativity and integrity of the idea itself.

 - Proposed programs must align with the Texas Essential Knowledge and Skills (TEKS) for the grade level(s) affected.
 If you are struggling to accomplish this, the reviewers will struggle to fund it.

-- Our reviews are blind so the committee does not know who has written the grant or from which campus they come.
+- Our reviews are blind so the committee does not know who has written the grant or which campus they come from.
 Please do not include the name of your school, mascot, or any campus identifiers in the grant to help ensure the integrity of our selection process.
 Reviewers will be voting on the merit of the application alone.